astropy/astropy/docs/io/fits/index.rst

 (generally) the preferred way to open a file in Python, because it will close the file even if an exception happens.

-The headers will still be accessible after the HDUList is closed.
-The data may or may not be accessible depending on whether the data are touched and if they are memory-mapped, see later chapters for detail.
+If the file is opened with ``lazy_load_hdus=False``, all of the headers will still be accessible after the HDUList is closed.
+The headers and data may or may not be  accessible depending on whether the data are touched and if they are memory-mapped, see later chapters for detail.

 .. _fits-large-files: